prashantmalan/DataProduct/Data Product Catalog Wiki.md

 # Data Product Catalog Wiki

 ## Overview
-This wiki documents the structure and governance model for our data product catalog, based on proven spreadsheet practices and industry best practices.
+This  documents the structure and governance model for our data product catalog, based on proven spreadsheet practices and industry best practices.

 ---